UNESCO World Water Assessment Programme: SDG 6 Synthesis Report

 In 2015, UN Member States adopted the 2030 Agenda, setting universal and transformative goals and targets.
 To present the overview of progress in water domain, the ‘SDG 6 Synthesis Report 2018 on Water and Sanitation' was produced by a UN-Water Task Force including 13 UN Agencies coordinated by WWAP.
 The SDG 6 Synthesis Report 2018 provides an overview of the status of implementation at the global and regional levels, outlining ways to accelerate progress towards this goal, as well as some comprehensive information about how SDG 6 is interlinked to other SDG targets and indicators.

+Criticism and limitations

+Some policy analyses suggest that global water reporting systems rely heavily on aggregated data and may face limitations in consistency and national-level accuracy.

+Additionally, governance research highlights the challenge of balancing global reporting frameworks with locally produced water data systems.